k-ahsan07/EmergencyChatbot/README.md

 # Example Queries
 "How do I handle a fire emergency?"

 "What's the emergency contact number for a hospital?"

 "What should I do if someone is choking?"

 "Who to call in case of a gas leak?"
-"Who to call in case of a gas leak?"